Ganymede-Bio/website-docusaurus/docs/nodes/App/Benchling_Event.md

 ### Returns

-`FlowInputs`
+`FlowInputs | NodeReturn`
-  FlowInputs class for kicking off subsequent Flow
+  if FlowInputs object is returned; flow inputs for kicking off subsequent Flow if NodeReturn object is returned; NodeReturn object for storing data

 ### Notes